 The Little Ice Age and Wine Wars

-Between the 16th and 19th Century, the world experienced a period of cooling, what is now referred to (quite adorably) as the Little Ice Age.
+Between the 16th and 19th Century, the world experienced a period of cooling that is now referred to (quite adorably) as the Little Ice Age.
 This drop in temperature killed off grapes throughout the UK as the climate became too hostile for the heat-loving vines.
 Apples, however, were able to survive these cooler temperatures, and so cider became even more firmly cemented as the leading beverage in the UK.

-During this time, political unrest also made it difficult to acquire wine, as wars with France, Spain, and the Netherlands halted wine imports.
+During this time, political unrest made it difficult to acquire wine, as wars with France, Spain, and the Netherlands halted wine imports.
 Rather than whining about their lot in life, people in the UK turned to their old faithful drink: cider.
 In 1664 John Evelyn presented his paper ‘Pomona’ to The Royal Society, and suggested filling the wine gaps with cider.
 One of the best cider apples of the day was called a Redstreak or ‘Scudamore crab,’ named for Herefordshire grower Sir John Scudamore.
 With a hard texture and high tannins, it was virtually inedible, but ideal for cider.
 People started to refer to Sir John’s cider as ‘Vin de Scudamore,’ essentially ‘Apple Wine.’
 The UK saw cider go from being a working-man’s drink to one fit for the upper classes; even King Charles I was said to prefer it over wine.

 A Glass of Bubbly